skepth/advent-of-code-2023/README.md

 * The language in the question was again a tad bit confusing but was able to figure out whats needed based on the described example.

+### Day 3

+#### Part 1 & 2

+* In this question, we could either anchor on the symbols first and check for number neighbors or we could do it the other way around.
+* I chose to parse the input as a 2D Vector so we can treat it like a coordinate system.